racodond/sonar-jproperties-plugin/README.md

  * Duplicated keys should be removed
  * End-line characters should be consistent
  * File names should comply with a naming convention
+ * Files not defining any properties should be removed
  * Files should contain an empty new line at the end
  * Keys should follow a naming convention
  * Lines should not be too long